airbr/onefile/README.md

 </html>
 ```

 everything I intend to add builds upon this.

+iterations will be added now and then.
+Iterations are screenshots of how the sight looked on mobile

 Ideas:

 Build a single page website a day with tachyons components.

 Go wild on a theme, starting with Halloween?

-Integrations with other services
+Learn about the challenges web developers face by trying my hand at my own hacky implementation.

+programming ideas:

+Try generating templates with tachyons.